First Columbia Bank Lifestage Strategies

 We’re the bank that knows you—and your family.
 As this area’s community bank for more than 115 years, you can trust we will find financial solutions that fit your life and your circumstances.

 We’re the bank that is there for you...whenever you need us.
-With telephone and online banking, you can access your account anytime and from anywhere, and even deposit checks right from your phone.
+With telephone and online banking and mobile deposit, you can access your account anytime and from anywhere, and even deposit checks right from your phone with our FirstLink mobile banking app.
 Plus, when you are away at school, Mom and Dad can easily transfer funds with just a few quick clicks.
 What could be easier?

 Tips for getting started—on the right financial footing